Frank Sando: Later life

-After retiring from athletics, Sando studied at Birkbeck College and graduated with a degree in Statistics in 1964.
+After retiring from athletics, Sando studied at Birkbeck College and graduated with a degree in statistics in 1964.
 The following year he resigned from the Reeds Paper Group and joined the Civil Service.
 He retired from the Civil Service in 1991 as Chief Statistician.

 Sando continued his involvement with athletics in an organisational capacity into his later years, having been President of Kent County Athletics Association in 1980 and 2003, as well as various other administrative roles within the county organisation.
 Subsequent to his presidency of KCAA, he continued to be involved in organising grass roots cross-country events.
-From 2007–2008, Sando served as President of the Old Maidstonian Society.
+From 2007 to 2008, Sando served as President of the Old Maidstonian Society.

 Family and personal life

 Sando was married to Sybil and the couple had two children – Lorraine and Andrew – and two grandchildren.
 Until his death in October 2012, Frank continued to live in Aylesford, Kent with his wife – within sight of the Aylesford Paper Mill training ground where his athletic career first began.